Historic Archives Digital Collections

 As with many public works projects, construction of the Grand Avenue railroad underpass was not without its share of controversy and opposition.
 A group of Ames citizens/taxpayers voiced their opposition to the city’s intended use of surplus and Light and Water Fund revenues for the city’s share of the project’s costs.
 Use of the funds required a public vote.

-In the opposing citizen’s advertisement published November 2, 1936, in the Ames Daily Tribune, the group encouraged a “No Vote” and stated that the surplus funds should be used to lower rates or taxes so that all electricity and water users would benefit, versus being used for the underpass’ construction.
+In the opposing citizen's advertisement published Nov.
+2, 1936, in the Ames Daily Tribune, the group encouraged a "No Vote" and stated that the surplus funds should be used to lower rates or taxes so that all electricity and water users would benefit, versus being used for the underpass' construction.

 The citizen group also claimed that the C. & N.W.
 Railroad would be the real beneficiary of the underpass project, and the railroad was not contributing to the construction costs.